Understanding Survivalism

 A survivalist is someone who constantly prepares for doomsday events in the future.
 They stockpile food, medicine, or emergency kits.

-Their main goal is to be able to survive any possible emergencies.
-Survivalism emphasizes self-reliance or self-sufficiency, learning surviving skills and knowledge.
+Their main goal is to survive any possible emergencies.
+Survivalism emphasizes self-reliance or self-sufficiency and the acquisition of survival skills and knowledge.

-Survivalists acquire emergency medical training, self-defense, stockpiling food and water, and survival retreats such as underground shelters as catastrophe getaways.
+Survivalists acquire emergency medical training and self-defense skills, stockpile food and water, and use survival retreats, such as underground shelters, as catastrophe getaways.

-Survivalists erupted when nuclear problems arose because of the cold war and high inflation rates.
+Survivalists erupted when nuclear problems arose from the Cold War and high inflation rates.
 Additionally, urbanization became a threat, considered unsustainable, causing supply shortages and disorder in urban centers.

 Characteristic Traits Of The Survivalist

-Survivalists possess attributes that work together in embodying their overall persona.
+Survivalists possess attributes that work together to embody their overall persona.
 As mentioned, it is a mindset, but sometimes some traits just come out naturally.

 The following list of character traits is shared among the personality and character of the survivalist prepper: